seagpt/LMTokenCook/README.md

 ### 🛠️ Technical Details

 * **Architecture:** Built with Python and the CustomTkinter library for the GUI.
 Uses background threading (`queue.Queue`) for responsive processing of file I/O, text extraction, tokenization, and writing outputs.
 The processing pipeline is optimized to handle content modification options efficiently before generating the final output stream(s).
-* **Development Environment:** Developed using standard Python tooling with assistance from AI programming tools like GPT-4.1 integrated into the Windsurf VS Code environment.
+* **Development Environment:** The project was built using Python directly within the **Windsurf IDE**.
+Windsurf, being an AI-centric fork of VS Code, facilitated the use of OpenAI models for assistance.
+Specifically, **GPT-4.1 was utilized for coding and debugging via Windsurf starting on the very day the model was released.**
 * **Key Dependencies:** Python 3.8+, `customtkinter`, `Pillow`, `tiktoken`, `tkinterdnd2`, `python-docx`, `pypdf`, `appdirs`. *(See `requirements.txt` for specific versions used in development).*
 * **DOCX Styles:** Contains standard DOCX styling files, primarily relevant to the underlying `python-docx` library; these are not applied to the plain text output.
 * **Distribution:** Packaged into standalone applications using PyInstaller.